jsenv/core/docs/notes.md

 - executionDescription renamed executionMap testDescription renamed testExecutionMap coverDescription renamed coverMap
-- Create @jsenv/node-launcher to externalize some code and make jsenv/core lighter for thoose not using node
 - Create @jsenv/firefox-launcher because it would be cool to be able to test against firefox and puppeteer-firefox should help a lot
 - safari-launcher, opera-launcher would be great